Kaspanitz/corenotes/dns.md

 - Problem 2: What if we need Azure to forward DNS queries for on-premises zones?

 ### DNS Private Resolver was developed to address these historical challenges
-- Inbound Endpoints: Receive domain name resolution requests.
-Binds to a subnet. /28 min, /24 recommended
+- Inbound Endpoints: On-premises to Azure Name Resolution Receive domain name resolution requests.
+Binds to a subnet. /28 min, /24 recommended.
-  - On-premises DNS can now be configured to forward to this IP address in the inbound endpoint subnet.
+  - On-premises DNS can now be configured to conditional forward to this IP address in the inbound endpoint subnet.
 The private resolver can in turn forward to 168.63.129.16
-- Outbound Endpoints: Forward domain name resolution requests.
-Also binds to a subnet, and it has to be a **different subnet** from the inbound subnet. /28 min, /24 recommended
+- Outbound Endpoints: Azure to On-premises Name Resolution.
+Forward domain name resolution requests.
+Also binds to a subnet, and it has to be a **different subnet** from the inbound subnet. /28 min, /24 recommended.
   - Azure can use the IP address that this creates to forward to on-premises DNS servers
 - Rulesets: Define conditional forwarding rules for DNS traffic using outbound endpoints
   - Links the ruleset to a Vnet e.g. A couple of DNS Servers that should be used to resolve contoso.com via the outbound endpoint